-To paraphrase Haraway (2003), we can therefore say that repair operations show that urban assemblages can be understood as 'active verbs'.
+To paraphrase Haraway (2003), we can therefore say that repair operations show that urban assemblages should be understood as "active verbs".
 There are two ways of conceiving of this.
 First, we can insist on the fact that urban assemblages are moving wholes, with always changing borders and components (Brand 1994; Edensor 2012; Jones and Yarrow 2013).
 We observed notably that the assemblage of the Paris subway wayfinding system is not only made up of permanent signboards with varying shapes and functions, articulated in a complex modular system, but it is also composed of temporary signboards, hung daily to make up for the lack of full repair, given the slow rhythm of production of the enamel signboards.
 These temporary signs make possible a kind of relative permanence for the system as a whole.
 Their presence though keeps the Paris wayfinding system from remaining entirely identical from one day to the next.

-The second, complementary way to describe urban assemblages as 'active verbs' is to highlight their precariousness and vulnerability.
+The second, complementary way to describe urban assemblages as "active verbs" is to highlight their precariousness and vulnerability.
 Heterogeneous parts do not hold together once and for all after they have been designed or installed.
 Rather, they are the product of constantly changing relationships (Strebel 2011, Edensor 2012).
-In the case of the wayfinding system, signboards, whether 'definitive' or 'temporary,' are always fragile, subject to wear and tear, breakage, even theft (Denis and Pontille 2014).
+In the case of the wayfinding system, signboards, whether "definitive" or "temporary," are always fragile, subject to wear and tear, breakage, even theft (Denis and Pontille 2014, 2015).
 The transformations we have stressed here are symptoms of the unceasing activities which guarantee an assembled whole.
-This is what we have attempted to illustrate in presenting the dynamics of assemblage and re-assemblage which characterizes the repair of the Paris wayfinding system.
+In presenting the dynamics of assemblage and reassemblage which characterizes the repair of the Paris wayfinding system, we have attempted to illustrate this.
 Beyond, or rather, short of, the master narratives describing the terrible risks of disaster that each city faces, this unfailing maintenance process reminds us that cities are repaired daily, and incessantly.
 Rather than focusing the analysis on urban settings and, in particular, on their infrastructures, in pitting normality and crisis or functioning and breakdown against one another:

-we need to be especially mindful of the continuous, invisible work necessary to bring about infrastructural circulation even when infrastructural assemblages are working 'normally.'
+we need to be especially mindful of the continuous, invisible work necessary to bring about infrastructural circulation even when infrastructural assemblages are working "normally."
 (Graham 2010, 19)

-Urban assemblages are thus constantly going through assembling and reassembling operations, and these guarantee their permanence and their 'normality'.
-This is why maintenance can be understood as a dance: a series of coordinated movements that punctuate the life of the objects and infrastructures, partly through planned and repeated occurrences, partly through improvisations of all kinds.
+Urban assemblages are thus constantly going through assembling and reassembling operations, and these guarantee their permanence and their "normality".
+This is why maintenance can be understood as a dance: a series of coordinated movements that punctuate the life of the wayfinding assemblages, sometimes through planned and repeated occurrences, other times through improvisations of all kinds.